Heart Failure

 For Northern Virginia:

+- Easy appointments: We do our best to coordinate your appointments on the same day to make your care as convenient as possible.
 If you have a device implant, you can see the device team the same day you see the heart failure team.
 That means fewer trips for appointments.

 And if you need to be in the hospital, we have a unit with dedicated heart failure nurses.

-Treating Heart Failure With Implanted Devices
+Treating Heart Failure With Devices

 Heart Failure Treatment at UVA Health